 If our mission sounds like it fits with your charitable goals, we hope you will consider a contribution to the Foundation.

-The following programs will receive funding in 2021 from San Diego Festival of the Arts Foundation, Inc.
+The following programs have received funding from the San Diego Festival of the Arts Foundation, Inc.